-We've partnered with our good friends at Laminex to bring you this latest blog - 12 kitchen styles you're sure to love.
-If you're planning on renovating your kitchen, or just after some style inspiration, it's the perfect place to start.
-Then be sure to check out the Laminex website to find your own personal style before chatting to one of our master craftsmen to see how we can bring your vision to life in your home!
+We’ve partnered with our good friends at Laminex to bring you this latest blog – 12 kitchen styles you’re sure to love.
+If you’re planning on renovating your kitchen, or you’re just after some style inspiration, this is the perfect place to start.
+Be sure to check out the Laminex website to find your own personal style before chatting to one of our master craftsmen to see how we can bring your vision to life in your home!

-Scandinavian design emerged in the 1950s, with a focus on simplicity, minimalism and functionality.
+Scandinavian design emerged in the 1950s, with a focus on clean lines, functionality and a less-is-more approach.
 We love the simplicity highlighted by its core palette containing just two elements, timber and white, which are accented by muted pastel touches and geometric patterns.

-Famously found throughout inspirational destinations like Soho and New York's Meatpacking District, industrial design pushes the principles of standard design.
-This eye-catching style includes base elements of timber and concrete, which work beautifully with architectural elements such as brick, aged timber floors and exposed ceilings and trusses.
+Famously found throughout inspirational destinations like Soho and New York’s Meatpacking District, industrial design pushes the principles of standard design.
+This eye-catching style embraces the old and repurposes it for your new space using base elements of timber and concrete, which work beautifully with architectural elements such as brick, aged timber floors, stainless steel and exposed ceilings and trusses.

 The classic style boasts a beautiful neutral base palette with a timeless feel, together with plenty of architectural detail and a warm, inviting palette of soft furnishings.
 We recommend adding a statement with high detailed skirtings, architraves, cornices or wall panelling, together with stunning timber floors and fresh white walls.

 Coastal design is all about relaxation.
-This style incorporates a fresh palette, with splashes of colour and added greenery to give the impression of the outdoors coming in.
+This style incorporates a fresh palette, with splashes of colour, and added greenery and beachy colours to give the impression of the outdoors coming in.
 White walls add a real sense of light and space to every room, while timber floors add a sense of warmth.
 In the kitchen, subway tiles make for the perfect splashback, with fresh, light benchtops adding to the relaxed coastal feel!